 5. Using VBA Macro to Split Data in Excel

-A simple macro code in the VBA editor can solve all of the above problems quite easily.
-At the same time Utilizing macros is quite hassle-free and time-saving.
+A simple VBA code can solve all of the above problems quite easily.
+At the same time, the use of macros is quite hassle-free and time-saving.

-- pressing Alt + F11 on your keyboard can also activate the Visual Basic editor.
+- Or press Alt + F11 on your keyboard.

 - After launching the Visual Basic editor, a new window will launch.